Customer research: Methods for better products and happier customers

 • Feelings

 While interviews and focus groups do go in-depth, conducting them can be time-consuming.
-If you’re short on time or resources, surveys and questionnaires can save you time and effort.
+If you’re short on time or resources, UX surveys and questionnaires can save you time and effort.

 2. Research surveys and questionnaires